Warning: This post deals with graphic content and might be distressing for some readers.

 "Are you OK?"

-Those were the last words of 24-year-old Michaela Dunn before she was murdered by Mert Ney, who this week has pleaded guilty to stabbing her repeatedly in Sydney's CBD on August 13, 2019.
+Those were the last words of 24-year-old Michaela Dunn before she was murdered by Mert Ney, who stabbed her repeatedly in Sydney's CBD on August 13, 2019.

 He brought a butcher's knife with him in his bag.